maria-carolina-barata/OD/README.md

-The files above consist in a python code that reads and divides the information of the text file (also available) with all the data for the PCARP problem.
+The file '01_exploration_v2.ipynb' contains the code associated with the algorithm Simulated Annealing.
+The file '02_ant_colony.ipynb' contaisn the code associated with the ACO algorithm.